koinephp/DbTestCase/README.md

 Koine DbTestCase
 -----------------

-Base class for testing database with PDO
+Base class for testing database with PDO.
+Tested only against MySql.

 **Work in progress**